grmlin/meteor-imgur/src/index.md

 A meteor / meteorite smart package providing easy access to the [imgur api](http://api.imgur.com/).

+> The package isn't finished yet.
+The methods available should work, but I did not implement all of imgur's available api endpoints at this point in time.

 ## Installation

 First, you need to get an imgur api key [here](http://api.imgur.com/oauth2/addclient).